Angelique4791/Elecction_analysis/README.md

 - There were 369,711 votes cast in the election.
 - The candidates were:
-o Dianna DeGette
+  - Dianna DeGette
-o Raymon Anthony Doane
+  - Raymon Anthony Doane
-o Charles Casper Stockham
+  - Charles Casper Stockham
 - The candidate results were:
-o Dianna DeGette received 73.8% of the vote and 272,892 total votes. o Raymon Anthony Doane received 3.1% of the vote and 11,606 total votes. o Charles Casper Stockham received 23.0% of the vote and 85,213 total votes.
+  - Dianna DeGette received 73.8% of the vote and 272,892 total votes.
+  - Raymon Anthony Doane received 3.1% of the vote and 11,606 total votes.
+  - Charles Casper Stockham received 23.0% of the vote and 85,213 total votes.
-- The winner of the election was: o Dianna Degette, receiving 73.8% of the vote and 272,892 total votes.
+- The winner of the election was:
+  - Dianna Degette, receiving 73.8% of the vote and 272,892 total votes.

 ## Challenge Overview